Lesson Plan - Get It!

 Pets provide an additional family member and are typically used as companions.
 The ancient Egyptians also kept pets.
 Some of the pets they had were similar to the pets we have today, and others would be considered very strange by today's standards.

-What types of pets do you think people in that region would have kept?
-Tell your teacher or parent.
+- What types of pets do you think people in that region would have kept?

 The average ancient Egyptian kept cats, dogs, monkeys, and falcons as pets, but the wealthy had even more extravagant pets.
 Members of the royal family were known to keep some of the fiercest animals in all of Egypt as pets: lions and cheetahs!